seldon/scrapy/docs/topics/media-pipeline.rst

    .. method:: ImagesPipeline.get_media_requests(item, info)

-      Works the same way as :meth:`FilesPipeline.get_media_requests` method, but using a different field name for image urls.
+      Works the same way as :meth:`FilesPipeline.get_media_requests` method, but using a different field name for image URLs.

       Must return a Request for each image URL.